The Latest | 2 Palestinians killed and 3 injured in confrontations with Israeli forces in West Bank

+Israel said Friday it had opened a new crossing for aid trucks into hard-hit northern Gaza as it ramps up aid deliveries to the besieged enclave.
+However, the U.N. says the surge of aid is not being felt in Gaza because of persistent distribution difficulties.
 Six months of fighting in Gaza have pushed the tiny Palestinian territory into a humanitarian crisis, leaving more than 1 million people on the brink of starvation.
-The head of the United States Agency for International Development, Samantha Power, told lawmakers Wednesday she accepted "credible" reports that famine is now occurring in hard-hit northern Gaza.
-President Joe Biden said this week that Israel is not doing enough to increase the flow of humanitarian aid into Gaza.

-Israeli bombardments and ground offensives have killed at least 33,360 Palestinians in Gaza and wounded 74,993, the Health Ministry says.
+Israeli bombardments and ground offensives in Gaza have killed more than 33,600 Palestinians and wounded over 76,200, the Health Ministry said Friday.
 The ministry doesn't differentiate between civilians and combatants in its tally, but says women and children make up two-thirds of the dead.

 The war started on Oct.
 7 when Hamas killed 1,200 Israelis in a surprise attack, mostly civilians.
-Palestinian militants took around 250 people hostage.
+Around 250 people hostage were also taken hostage by Palestinian militants.

 Currently: